Collecting form data from site visitors

 Finally, the form mapping builder allows you to assign visitors, who submit this form, to one or more static lists, which can be very convenient and flexible.

-It can happen that a form contains fields that do not correspond to any existing property inside your Marketing Factory visitor profile, but that marketers would still like to capture anyway.
+It can happen that a form contains fields that do not correspond to any existing property inside your jExperience visitor profile, but that marketers would still like to capture anyway.
 Well, it is possible and, in fact, it is easy to achieve as well.

 - Click on the properties dropdown list.